 From Harvard to Hagen

-Julius Weitzdörfer is a junior professor of Japanese Law at the FernUni.
-After spending some time at Harvard, he now researches and teaches at the Institute for International Legal Relations.
+Julius Weitzdörfer is Junior Professor of East Asian Law at Hagen University.
+Following his time working as a Junior Faculty Member at Harvard, he now researches and teaches at the Institute for International Legal Relations.

 Born in Germany’s Palatinate region, he went on to study Japanese studies and journalism in Leipzig and Tokyo, and later law in Hamburg and Shanghai.
 Scholarships then took him to the universities of Kyoto and Frankfurt.
 By the time he received the call to Hagen, his CV already featured two elite institutions: Cambridge and Harvard.
-At Cambridge, he taught and researched environmental law and global risks (from 2013).
-In 2019, he joined the Harvard Kennedy School of Government as a Junior Faculty Fellow.
+At Cambridge, he taught environmental law and conservation governance, with a research focus on global catastrophic and existential risks (from 2013).
+In 2019, he joined the Harvard Kennedy School of Government's Belfer Center of Science and International Affairs as a Junior Faculty Fellow.

 However, Weitzdörfer felt drawn back to Germany.
 As he explains: “There are only a handful of professorships in my field across Europe.
-The University of Hagen offers one of these and is one of the few universities worldwide where the teaching of Japanese law has long been institutionalized.
+Hagen University offers one of these and is one of the few universities worldwide where the teaching of East Asian law has long been institutionalized.
 That was a unique opportunity for me.”

-The FernUni is one of the few universities worldwide where the teaching of Japanese law has long been institutionalized.
+Foto: FernUniversität in HagenHagen University is one of the few universities worldwide where the teaching of East Asian Law has long been institutionalized.
 That was a unique opportunity for me.

 Julius Weitzdörfer

+Weitzdörfer’s academic work covers a spectrum that takes in risk regulation, technology policy, and environmental law.
 The findings from his three-pronged research could be particularly relevant for Germany: “On the one hand, certain technological innovations are adopted earlier in Japan.
 On the other hand, Japan’s experiences with typhoons and tsunamis provide valuable insights for the legal and financial risk management of extreme events, which are expected to become a more frequent global phenomenon in the future.”
-He also sees points of contact for Japanese law in the work conducted by the FernUni research cluster “Energy, Environment & Sustainability.”
+He also sees points of contact for Japanese law in the work conducted by Hagen University's research cluster “Energy, Environment & Sustainability.”

 Interdisciplinary research, international teaching